 There are at least nine important considerations to be addressed when requesting metal casting pricing from a supplier foundry:

 A cast metal part should be designed to take full advantage of the casting process.
 For efficient and cost-sensitive production, casting design should select for the simplest production methods that will result in the desired physical properties, net shape demands, and cosmetic appearance.

 Liquefied (molten) metal cools at an exceptionally fast rate.
 It may cool too quickly to enter thin sections that are far away from the mold’s gate.
-As a general rule, designs should not have areas that are thinner than of 0.25 in (6 mm), when conventional processes are used.
+As a rule, designs should not have areas that are thinner than 0.25 in (6 mm) when conventional processes are used.
 Investment casting allows for a greater level of freedom and wall thickness can drop to as low as to 0.030 in (0.76 mm).

-Draft and Core
+Draft and core

 A core is a hollow space created within a casting by a piece of molding sand.
 Cores are necessary when the spaces or cavities cannot be created with the pattern alone.
 The use of cores may eliminate the need for draft, however their use should be limited as they add to the cost of the casting.

 Three factors affect the minimum diameter of a core that can be placed in a casting: